 Andover Commission on Disability’s additional content is on the Town of Andover’s Web Site: Here

-The ACOD is a commission of thirteen volunteers serving three-year terms and appointed by the Select Board to advocate on disability-related issues.
+Welcome to our website.
+ACOD is a commission of thirteen volunteers serving three-year terms and appointed by the Select Board to advocate on disability-related issues.
 The majority (7) of the commission members must have a disability or directly related to a person with disabilities.

-Address Andover’s disability needs for the town and its residents, visitors and families with disabilities.
+Address Andover’s disability needs for the town and its residents, visitors, and families with disabilities.

 - to advocate for the full integration and participation of people with disabilities in the town of Andover. to research the needs and concerns of people with disabilities in the town of Andover.